ykk136/klogg/DOCUMENTATION.md

 free, open source, [DejaVu Mono](http://www.dejavu-fonts.org) for example) is recommended.

-Font antialiasing can be forced if autodeteced options result in bad text rendering.
+Font antialiasing can be forced if autodetected options result in bad text rendering.

 #### Style

 Qt usually comes with several options of drawing application widgets.
-By default *klogg* uses style that matches current operating system.
+By default, *klogg* uses style that matches current operating system.
 Other styles can be chosen from the dropdown.

 *klogg* will try to respect current display manager theme and